 I contacted the bands and introduced myself.
 I was completely upfront about my inexperience and explained that I wanted to build my portfolio.
 I also added that they would be welcome to use my photos afterwards.
 I asked the band to organise the photo pass for me and ensure the venue was comfortable with the photo pass being issued.
 Looking back, this was probably overkill, but I didn’t want to be turned away at the door by security because I had a camera.

-If you want to see what I contacted bands with back when I started, become a member and download my real emails and templates to make it even easier to get started with concert photography.
+If you want to see what I contacted bands with back when I started and more about how to be a music photographer, download my music photography guide.

 Once I built a concert photography portfolio (see my current portfolio here), I contacted publications and asked them to become a contributor.
 The publication then added me to their mailing lists where they offered upcoming shows to their contributors.
 I then told them what shows I was interested in, and they would allocate their contributors shows.
 The publications kept giving me unknown bands, but I shot every offer they made and eventually was getting allocated the bigger bands.
 This is where consistency and commitment was really valuable to my career.